Role of evaluation in SBI

 Why is screening and brief Intervention for alcohol in healthcare not yet standard practice?
 The role of evaluation in understanding SBI adoption.

-Melissa K. Richmond, PhD, Director of Research and Evaluation, OMNI Institute
+Madeleine Campbell, PhD, Director of Research and Evaluation, OMNI Institute

 Risky alcohol use is a serious public health concern.
 Each year, risky drinking negatively affects millions of lives, and billions of dollars are lost to impaired work productivity, injury, health issues, criminal justice involvement and motor vehicle accident.
 One approach to reduce the consequences of risky use is to universally and systematically screen individuals in healthcare settings about alcohol use.
 When patients indicate risky drinking, healthcare providers engage in a brief conversation aimed at motivating patients to reduce use.
 Years of research have demonstrated that screening and brief counseling for alcohol misuse in primary care is one of the most cost-effective preventive interventions available to healthcare providers.